basilnoor/RankUp-Valorant/README.md

 # RankUp-Valorant
 ### Hosted Live: https://rankup-valorant.firebaseapp.com/

-> Please note that the Valorant API is making some changes and therefore the rankup-valorant does not display any information currently.
-> I'm quite busy right now, but will update the project when I get time.

 ### Languages/Frameworks/Tools used:

 - Javascript, CSS, HTML, React, Chakra UI, FireBase, Valorant-API, Visual Studio Code